-- Building a Character: Understand the impact on a live performance audience of their choice of Drama Forms.
+- Arranging Drama: Understand and demonstrate the basic social and group skills necessary for meaningful drama to take place (listening, observation, concentration and co-operation) Work constructively and creatively in solo, small and large group work.
+Develop negotiation skills - Building a Character: Understand the impact on a live performance audience of their choice of Drama Forms.
 Develop their knowledge and understanding of a range of dramatic forms to communicate meaning to an audience.
-Deepen and strengthen their ability he ability to select the appropriate physical expression and stage craft particularly blocking, proxemics and levels to communicate their desired audience impact. - Creating a Role: develop the ability to select the appropriate vocal tone, pitch, pace, dramatic and logical pause to achieve their desired audience impact.
-Understand the skills needed for effective spontaneous improvisation - Designing for Performance: develop the knowledge, understanding and ability to select the appropriate design element i.e. costume, lighting, sound and music to communicate their desired audience impact. - Ensemble Action: Deepen and further their knowledge and understanding of a range of Ensemble Action to support the on-stage action in performance. - Feedback and Evaluation: Discuss and evaluate the issues and themes involved in the work.
-Show an ability to evaluate and reflect constructively.
+Develop the ability to select the appropriate physical expression and stage craft to communicate their desired audience impact - Creating A role: develop the ability to select the appropriate vocal tone, pitch, pace to achieve their desired audience impact. - Designing for Performance: develop the knowledge, understanding and ability to select the appropriate design element i.e. costume, lighting, sound and music to communicate their desired audience impact. - Ensemble Action: Develop their knowledge and understanding of a range of Ensemble Actions to support the on-stage action in performance. - Evaluating live performance: Be able to respond constructively to the work created by themselves and others.